Why is anger so easy for so many men? What is anger anyway?

 And we’re not talking physical hurt anymore.

 Sometimes even knowing that someone has seen this is too much for many men.
 A re-assertion of masculinity is needed as soon as possible in order to fulfill that long ago vow of never showing that vulnerability.
+Even heavy metal bands are prone to this.

 What is anger?
 Well, it may be a number of other feelings that you’re not ready to feel just yet.
 That’s ok, but there’s a price to hiding all that under the guise of anger and it may be time for some men to do a cost-benefit analysis of whether it’s still worth it.